HL7/smart-health-cards-and-links/input/pagecontent/cards-user-stories.md

 SMART Health Cards are verified versions of your clinical information, such as vaccination history or test results.
 They allow you to keep a copy of your important health records on hand and easily share this information with others if you choose.
 SMART Health Cards contain a secure QR code and may be saved digitally or printed on paper.

-An individual receives a SMART Health Card from a qualified issuer.
-An issuer is any organization authorized by the [Verifiable Clinical Information coalition (VCI)](https://www.vci.org) to generate these cards, including pharmacies, hospitals, healthcare providers, medical labs, public health agencies, and more.
+An individual receives a SMART Health Card from an issuer.
+For example, the issuer might be an organization authorized by the [Verifiable Clinical Information coalition (VCI)](https://vci.org) to generate these cards, including pharmacies, hospitals, healthcare providers, medical labs, public health agencies, and more.

 The user stories below describe example situations where SMART Health Cards are used.